hotkit/profab/README.markdown

 For all commands `client-name` is the same as the configuration folder used above, (acme-widgets)..

+Commands that take host names can also be given an EC2 reservation.
+These look like `r-adf3243234`.

 Command line arguments are given as names after the script.
 For roles they come in two types: either with or without a parameter.
 This is either as `role` or `--role parameter`.
 Roles are processed in the order specified.

 ## pf-server-start ##